Mitchell Boggs

 Mitchell Thomas Boggs (born February 15, 1984) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the St. Louis Cardinals and Colorado Rockies.

 High school

-Boggs played two sports while attending Dalton High School.
-He played baseball for the Catamounts under the direction of Coach Manny Pontonio.
-Boggs was a pitcher and also a 3rd baseman who was recruited to be a dual-sport college star.
+Boggs played two sports while attending Dalton High School, baseball and football.
+He played baseball for the Catamounts under the direction of coach Manny Pontonio.
+Boggs was a pitcher and also a third baseman who was recruited to be a dual-sport college star.

 Boggs also played quarterback for Dalton High's football team.
-His senior year, Boggs led the Catamounts to a 13–2 record, and an appearance in the AAA State Championship Game.
+In his senior year, Boggs led the Catamounts to a 13–2 record, and an appearance in the AAA State Championship Game.
 He passed for 2,224 yards and 18 touchdowns and added 684 yards and 12 touchdowns on the ground that season.

 Collegiate career

 Boggs signed a baseball scholarship at the University of Georgia but after one season in which he saw limited playing time, he described himself as "burned out" and transferred to the University of Tennessee at Chattanooga where he was a walk-on quarterback for the Mocs' football team.
 After only one semester at UTC he transferred back to UGA and helped the Bulldogs reach the 2004 College World Series.
 While at Georgia, Boggs pitched for the Newport Gulls of the New England Collegiate Baseball League.
 He appeared in 8 total games, owning a 6–0 record, including a 0.91 regular season earned run average (ERA) and two wins in the playoffs.